Branding for Builders

 Here is the brand pyramid applied to Netflix:

-At Netflix, Neve Savage was one of my marketing partners.
+Neve Savage was one of my marketing partners at Netflix.
 I joke that he tattooed “Movie Enjoyment Made Easy” on my forearm so I wouldn’t forget the phrase.

-If you think back to the early days of Netflix, we were a startup competing with Blockbuster, a retailer with 8,000 stores and $8 billion in revenue.
+If you remember the early days of Netflix, we were a startup competing with Blockbuster, a retailer with 8,000 stores and $8 billion in revenue.

 But the Blockbuster experience sucked.

-I can remember walking to our neighborhood Blockbuster, wandering the aisles, waiting in line to pay, then bringing a movie home to discover that none of my family wanted to watch the movie.
+I can remember walking to our neighborhood Blockbuster, wandering the aisles, waiting in line to pay, and then bringing a movie home to discover that none of my family wanted to watch it.
 Even worse, I had to pay late fees when I forgot to return the film.

 Netflix’s early DVD-by-mail service had an unlimited monthly subscription.
-The goal was to delight our customers with lots of great movie choices, which arrived the next day in the mail, and later, instantly via streaming.
+The goal was to delight our customers with many great movie choices, which arrived the next day in the mail and, later, instantly via streaming.

 The “something bigger” was to deliver an entertainment experience that transported you to the magical place movies can take you — to escape reality.
 The intent was that the service would be so simple that the technology and interface would fade into the background so customers could immerse themselves in the movie.